- interview preparation

-We would like you to write briefly about the relevance of your degree studies to teaching in order that we can consider ways in which your previous experience might make you a suitable candidate for the programme.
-In doing this you might consider what you gained from your higher education experience which will be of use to you as a teacher of young children.
+Please write briefly about the relevance of your degree to teaching so that we can consider ways in which your previous experience might make you a suitable candidate.

 How soon will I hear after interview?